MobSlicer152/billionsort/README.md

 values and still have a billion individual ones.

-I have an Intel Core i7-13700K and 32GB of RAM, and it takes ~249s in debug mode and 89.44s in release to complete the sorting.
+I have an Intel Core i7-13700K and 32GB of RAM, and it takes ~249s in debug mode and 89.44s in release to complete the sorting, using MSVC's `std::sort` on Windows 11 10.0.26200.5641

 ### Building